 Property Information Form (TA6)

 Although comprehensive, the TA6 is nevertheless a standard form.
 If you feel something is not covered, advise your solicitor and let them be the judge of whether it’s important.
-While it may seem counter-intuitive, it’s best to focus on what you consider to be your property’s weaknesses – leave its strengths to the estate agent!
+While it may seem counter-intuitive, it’s best to focus on what you consider your property’s weaknesses – leave its strengths to the estate agent!

 Missing documents

 Until your solicitor has all of the information they require, a full contract pack cannot be sent to the buyer’s solicitor.
-This includes providing them with all relevant documents.
+This stage includes providing them with all relevant documents.

 If it’s clear one or more documents are missing, your solicitor will advise you on rectifying the situation, possibly saving considerable time down the road.